The castle is now open and we are delighted to welcome you back.

 Admission prices are subject to change.

-- English Heritage, Cadw and Manx members get half price entry in your first year and free entry for renewal and life members.
-You must book in advance.
+- English Heritage, Manx and Cadw members get half price entry in your first year and free entry for renewal and life members.
+You must book online in advance.

-- Current members of the British Armed Forces receive free entry to Edinburgh Castle.
-Please make an online booking for the paying members of your party.
-To book a free ticket, please email us at email@example.com, quoting your order number.
+- Current members of the British Armed Forces receive free entry to Edinburgh Castle (as well as Stirling Castle and Fort George).
+Please make an online booking using HM Forces from the list of ticket types.
 You will need to bring a valid MOD 90 card when you arrive at site.
 Please note free entry only applies to the serving member.

 - All external spaces with visitor access